eclipse/lemminx-maven/README.md

 ## Features

-Additionally to the XSD based assistance provided by LemMinX when editing pom files, this extension adds
+Additionally to the XSD based assistance provided by LemMinX when editing pom files, this extension adds:

 - model error reports are diagnostics
 - completion and hover documentation for `dependency/scope` (test, provided, runtime, ...)
-- completion and hover documentation for `plugins/exection/phase` (process-resources, package, test, verify...)
+- completion and hover documentation for `plugins/execution/phase` (process-resources, package, test, verify...)
 - completion and hover for GAVs or any groupId, artifactId, version item under `depedencies`, `dependency`, `plugins`, `plugin`, `parent`
 - completion and hover evaluation for properties
 - completion, hover documentation and validation for plugins `configuration` elements